jason-p-pickering/dhis2RIntegration/index.md

 ---

 ## What just happened?

 * We generated some random variates with `rnorm`
 * We sorted them  with `sort`
 * We plotted them with `plot`
 * We added another layer to the plot with `lines`
-* We can save this file to a script, and then run it as a script, or we can type it into the R enviornment line by line.
+* We can save this file to a script, and then run it as a script, or we can type it into the R environment line by line.

----

 ---

 ## Why would we want to use R with DHIS2?

 * DHIS2 provides a powerful data collection, management and storage system.
 * It can perform basic analysis, but lacks advanced analysis capabilities.
 * R is free and open source, and runs on multiple platforms (like DHIS2).